open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 The following instructions are provided only as recommendations regarding security best practices and by no means are they fully complete:

-1. For the key pair access on MCU server, make sure only people with high enough privilege can have the clearance.
+1. For the key pair access on OWT server, make sure only people with high enough privilege can have the clearance.
 2. Regular system state audits or system change auto-detection.
-For example, MCU server system changes notification mechanism by third-party tool.
+For example, OWT server system changes notification mechanism by third-party tool.
 3. Establish policy of file based operation history for the tracking purpose.
-4. Establish policy disallowing saving credentials for remote system access on MCU server.
+4. Establish policy disallowing saving credentials for remote system access on OWT server.
 5. Use a policy for account revocation when appropriate and regular password expire.
-6. Use only per user account credentials, not account groups on MCU server.
+6. Use only per user account credentials, not account groups on OWT server.
-7. Automated virus scans using approved software on MCU server.
+7. Automated virus scans using approved software on OWT server.
 8. Establish policy designed to ensure only allowed use of the server for external connections.
-9. MCU server should install only approved software and required components, and verify default features status.
+9. OWT server should install only approved software and required components, and verify default features status.
 For example, only enable what are needed.
-10. Use a firewall and close any ports not specifically used on MCU server.
+10. Use a firewall and close any ports not specifically used on OWT server.
-11. Run a vulnerability scan regularly for checking software updates against trusted databases, and monitor publically communicated findings and patch MCU system immediately.
+11. Run a vulnerability scan regularly for checking software updates against trusted databases, and monitor publically communicated findings and patch OWT system immediately.
 12. Configure appropriate connection attempt timeouts and automated IP filtering, in order to do the rejection of unauthenticated requests.
-13. If all possible, use or develop an automated health monitoring component of server service availability on MCU server.
+13. If all possible, use or develop an automated health monitoring component of server service availability on OWT server.
 14. Use a log analyzer solution to help detect attack attempts.
 15. During server development, avoid processing of unexpected headers or query string variables, and only read those defined for the API and limit overall message size.
-16. Avoid excessive error specificity and verbose details that reveal how the MCU server works.
+16. Avoid excessive error specificity and verbose details that reveal how the OWT server works.
 17. During server and client development, suggest running some kind of security development lifecycle/process and conduct internal and external security testing and static code analysis with tools by trusted roles.
 18. If all possible, backup all the log data to a dedicated log server with protection.
-19. Deploy MCU cluster(Managers + Workers) inside Demilitarized Zone(DMZ) area, utilize external firewall A to protect them against possible attacks, e.g. DoS attack; Deploy Mongo DB and RabbitMQ behind DMZ, configure internal firewall B to make sure only cluster machines can connect to RabbitMQ server and access to MongoDB data resources.
+19. Deploy OWT cluster(Managers + Workers) inside Demilitarized Zone(DMZ) area, utilize external firewall A to protect them against possible attacks, e.g. DoS attack; Deploy Mongo DB and RabbitMQ behind DMZ, configure internal firewall B to make sure only cluster machines can connect to RabbitMQ server and access to MongoDB data resources.

 **Figure 2-1.
 Security Recommendations Picture**
 ![Security Recommendations Picture](./pic/deploy.png)

 ## 2.7 FAQ {#Conferencesection2_6}
-1. Sudden low volume when connecting Chrome on Windows to MCU
+1. Sudden low volume when connecting Chrome on Windows to OWT server

     **Resolution**:

-    Both the Chrome browser and Windows system itself can reduce the volume during a connection to the MCU server.
+    Both the Chrome browser and Windows system itself can reduce the volume during a connection to the OWT server.
 To resolve this issue, disable the following Communications feature found in the Sound Settings using the Windows Control Panel.

     **Figure 2-2.
 Sound Settings**
     ![Sound Settings](./pic/soundsettings.png)
-2. Failed to start MCU server, and receive the following error message: "child_process.js:948; throw errnoException(process._errno, 'spawn'); Error: spawn EMFILE"
+2. Failed to start OWT server, and receive the following error message: "child_process.js:948; throw errnoException(process._errno, 'spawn'); Error: spawn EMFILE"

     **Resolution**:

     Use the proper Node.js version as outlined in the [Dependencies](#Conferencesection2_3_1) section.

-3. Failed to start MCU server, and receive the following error message: "Creating superservice in localhost/management-apidb SuperService ID: Sat Feb 7 19:10:32.456 TypeError: Cannot read property '_id' of null SuperService KEY: Sat Feb  7 19:10:32.479 TypeError: Cannot read property 'key' of null"
+3. Failed to start OWT server, and receive the following error message: "Creating superservice in localhost/management-apidb SuperService ID: Sat Feb 7 19:10:32.456 TypeError: Cannot read property '_id' of null SuperService KEY: Sat Feb  7 19:10:32.479 TypeError: Cannot read property 'key' of null"

     **Resolution**:

     Use the proper MongoDB version as outlined in the [Dependencies](#Conferencesection2_3_1) section.
-4. Run into network port conflicts on MCU, and probably some error message like "net::ERR_CONNECTION_TIMED_OUT" or "ERROR: server connection failed: connection_error"
+4. Run into network port conflicts on OWT server, and probably some error message like "net::ERR_CONNECTION_TIMED_OUT" or "ERROR: server connection failed: connection_error"

     **Resolution**:

-    In the MCU server, the following default ports have been assigned for MCU usage: 5672 (configurable), 8080 (configurable), 3000 (configurable), 3300 (configurable).
-Make sure they are always available for MCU.
+    In the OWT server, the following default ports have been assigned for server usage: 5672 (configurable), 8080 (configurable), 3000 (configurable), 3300 (configurable).
+Make sure they are always available for OWT server.
 Also, in order to configure the two configurable ports above to a value smaller than the 1024 limitation, use the following command to enable it:

         sudo setcap cap_net_bind_service=+ep $(which node)

-    If you are still not able to bypass the 1024 port limitation, remember to put the **MCU library path into /etc/ld.so.conf.d**.
+    If you are still not able to bypass the 1024 port limitation, remember to put the **OWT server library path into /etc/ld.so.conf.d**.
-# 3 MCU Management Console Brief Guide {#Conferencesection3}
+# 3 OWT Server Management Console Brief Guide {#Conferencesection3}
 ## 3.1 Introduction {#Conferencesection3_1}
-The MCU Management Console is the frontend console to manage the MCU server.
-It is built with MCU's server-side APIs and it provides the management interface to MCU administrators.
+The OWT Server Management Console is the frontend console to manage the OWT server.
+It is built with OWT's server-side APIs and it provides the management interface to OWT administrators.
 ## 3.2 Access {#Conferencesection3_2}
-Once you have launched MCU servers, you can then access the console via a browser at https://XXXX:3300/console/ by default.
+Once you have launched OWT servers, you can then access the console via a browser at https://XXXX:3300/console/ by default.
 You will be asked for your the service-id and service-key in order to access the service.

 After inputting your service-id and service-key in the dialog prompt, choose 'remember me' and click 'save changes' to save your session.
 If you want to switch to another service, click the ‘profile' button on the upper-right corner to get in this dialog prompt and do the similar procedure again.
 If you want to log out the management console, click the red ‘clear cookie' button in the dialog prompt.

-If you have not launched MCU servers, you should launch the management-api server before accessing the management console:
+If you have not launched OWT servers, you should launch the management-api server before accessing the management console:

     cd Release-<Version>/
     bin/daemon.sh start management-api